Monterey County Public Works to receive Award of Excellence

 AROMAS – Monterey County Public Works Department will receive the Award of Excellence plaque at Graniterock’s annual Pavement Expo April 8 at the company’s 116-year-old A. R. Wilson Quarry in Aromas.

-The award recognizes the county’s innovative use of cold-in-place recycling on the River Road overlay project in Chualar.
+The award recognizes the county’s innovative use of partial depth recycling on the River Road overlay project in Chualar.

 The existing pavement on the 4-mile stretch of this two-lane rural road, used daily by thousands of drivers, was in major distress and failure.